JetBrains/intellij-sdk-docs/intro/sdk_code_guidelines.md

 The sequence of elements in an SDK code sample `plugin.xml` file is:
 * `<id>` Use the fully qualified [Plugin ID](#plugin-id-conventions).
 * `<name>` The name value does not have to match the [Plugin Directory Name](#directory-naming-conventions-for-sdk-plugins).
-  The name is used for display purposes, and should reflect the functionality of the plugin.
+  The name is used for display purposes and should reflect the functionality of the plugin.
   The name must start with "SDK: ".
 * `<version>` The code sample's version in MAJOR.MINOR.FIX format.
   * MAJOR corresponds to a significant upgrade in functionality.